 - Be sure to communicate in a cordial manner.
 Customers who communicate with respect and courtesy will be valued more than those who make doing business with them difficult.
 Thanking customer service reps for the efforts on your behalf will ensure you continue to receive the service you desire.

 As you can see, Email Etiquette applies to both customers and customer service reps alike.
 Customer service reps using positive Email Etiquette skills will attain and maintain profitable customers.
-Customers who make their requests with courtesy will show they are a customer worth catering to.
+Consequently, customers who make their requests with courtesy will reflect that they are a customer worth catering to.